dd05/OCR-API/README.md

 # live ocr app
-This repo includes app.py which contains all the APIs for character Recognition Weights are pretrained using Machine Learning algos Logistic and Neural network
+This repo includes app.py which contains all the APIs for character Recognition,

+Weights are pretrained using Machine Learning algos Logistic and Neural network